-Here’s everything we know so far about Lucifer season five, part two, including a potential release date on Netflix.
+Here’s everything we know so far about Lucifer season five, part two, including cast, theories and release date on Netflix.

 When is Lucifer season 5, part 2 released on Netflix?

 After suffering a COVID-19 related delay, production resumed on Lucifer from Thursday 24th September 2020, with the cast and crew finishing the season five finale before moving on to commence work on the upcoming sixth (and final) season.